emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

   - **Scripted testing**: a tester follows a fixed script
   - **Exploratory testing**: tester has general guidelines but is free to explore
   - **Unit testing**: testing of a single code unit
-  - Functional/integration testing: testing of interfaces among integrated units
+  - **Functional/integration testing**: testing of interfaces among integrated units
-  - System/acceptance testing: testing of complete system for satisfaction and requirements
+  - **System/acceptance testing**: testing of complete system for satisfaction and requirements

 ## IV.
 Best Way To Choose Test Cases
   - Intuition